Only Encumbrance Certificate Guide you will ever need for property buying

 How to get encumbrance certificate?

-The encumbrance certificate can be requested from the sub-registrar’s or the Tehsildar’s office by filling up Form 22 and affixing a Rs 2 non-judicial stamp on it.
+The EC can be requested from the sub-registrar’s or the Tehsildar’s office by filling up Form 22 and affixing a Rs 2 non-judicial stamp on it.
 You also have to attach requisite documents like the details of ownership such as correct survey number and place where the property is situated, along with a nominal fee.
 Afterwards, the EC can be obtained within 15-30 working days.